eokunevich/bebetteretl/README.md

 # ETL Tool

-A desktop application that provides ETL (Extract, Transform, Load) functionality similar to Alteryx, with a drag-and-drop interface for creating data workflows.
+A desktop application that provides ETL (Extract, Transform, Load) functionality, with a drag-and-drop interface for creating data workflows.

 ## Features